Stewardship

 Maintenance is a treadmill: mow, trim, blow, repeat.
 It starts with a picture of how things should look and fights to keep them that way.
 It treats the land as something to be controlled.
 It requires frequent visits and constant inputs, week after week, or things fall apart.

-What we do is different in kind, not just degree.
+What I do is different in kind, not just degree.
 It requires fewer visits, not more — but each one demands someone who knows your site, its soils, its plantings, its patterns, and can interpret what's happening.
 Maintained landscapes are brittle; they depend on constant inputs to hold a vision in place.
 Cared-for landscapes become stable.
 They move toward equilibrium, absorb shock, and improve over time.

 Why native plant landscapes need this